Husband. Father. Software engineer. Ubuntu Linux user.

 USB Hubs hardly count as docks because they don’t typically handle display output.
 (Though some can pass a DisplayPort connection through them.)
 Still, they’re worth a brief mention because you can use a USB hub as a cheap and effective dock.
 You can connect your keyboard, mouse, other peripherals, and sometimes even ethernet to a USB hub.
 Then, you’d probably only have 3 cables to plug in to your computer – the USB hub, power, and video.
 Another benefit of USB hubs is they don’t typically require any drivers.
 They should just work with Ubuntu, or with anything else for that matter, because it’s really just a standard USB connection.

-If your laptop has a Thunderbolt 3 port and you can afford to buy a thunderbolt 3 dock, that’s probably your best option.
+If your laptop has a Thunderbolt 3 port and you can afford to buy a thunderbolt 3 dock or monitor, that’s probably your best option.
 And if you’re shopping for a new laptop and want a dock to go with it, Thunderbolt 3 is what you should look for.
 Thunderbolt docks are the most expensive docking option (and also the newest), and they obviously won’t work with laptops that don’t have a Thunderbolt 3 port, but they provide the best experience as long as everything’s compatible.

 If a Thunderbolt dock doesn’t work for you, or if you want to connect a display over a regular USB connection, a DisplayLink dock might be the next best option.
 I’d go for a USB-A 3.0 dock since most computers that don’t have a Thunderbolt port also don’t have a USB-C port.
 Games and fullscreen videos won’t work well with DisplayLink, but you won’t notice any issues with most other types of day-to-day computing.